IzzySoprano/MemoryGame/README.md

 - As a first time visitor, I would like to play a simple card-matching game inspired by the theme of The Sopranos.
 - As a first time visitor, I would like to play/pause music whilst playing the game.
-- As a first time visitor, I would like the game to be responsible on all mobile, tablet and browser devices.
+- As a first time visitor, I would like the game to be responsible on browsers, all mobile and tablets.
 - As a first time visitor, I would like to be encouraged to watch the show after playing the game.

 ### Returning Vistor Goals